 3/Add the sauce ingredients to a small prep bowl.
 Mix well; set aside.

 1/Add a few glugs of olive oil to a skillet on medium-low heat.
 Toss in the minced garlic and cook briefly – just enough to soften it.

-2/Add in roughly half the sliced scallions and fresh cilantro – stir until it starts to wilt, no longer.
+2/Add half the sliced scallions and fresh cilantro to the skillet – sauté briefly, just until they start to wilt.

 3/Add reserved sauce mixture to skillet.
 Gently stir until the mixture starts to bubble.

 1/Pour sauce over plated rice noodles.
-Top with sautéed broccoli florets, bean sprouts and remaining scallions & cilantro.
+Top with sautéed broccoli florets, bean sprouts and reserved scallions & cilantro.
 Garnish with lime wedges (optional).

-*I tested this recipe using BRAND HERE organic brown rice noodles.
+(1)This recipe was tested using organic brown rice noodles.
 Simple ingredients, great taste.
 Avoid cheaper rice flour-based varieties if you can!

 Tomato Purée is made by cooking tomatoes briefly to soften.
 The tomatoes are then processed until a thin sauce-like consistency is reached.